ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 We are asking schools and education authorities to understand who is being bullied in their own schools and to take action to prevent and tackle this issue.
 To help, we have developed some top tips for schools on how to reduce this type of bullying.

-As this animation shows, children and young people are too often bullied in schools because of their race, faith, gender, disability, sexual orientation or trans status, irrespective of whether those differences are real or perceived.
+As this animation shows, children and young people are too often bullied in schools because of their race, faith, sex, disability, sexual orientation or trans status, irrespective of whether those differences are real or perceived.

 Tackling identity-based bullying in your school